seanox/spring-webdav/manual/getting-started.md

 an existing one and add the dependencies to the project, e.g. in the `pom.xml` for a Maven based project.

 Spring Boot 2 and 3 are supported.
-The Spring Boot version is reflected in the minor version number of spring-webdav.

 for Spring Boot 2:
 ```xml